ghdl/ghdl/doc/using/InvokingGHDL.rst

 The make command fails when a unit was not previously parsed.
 For example, if you split a file containing several design units into several files, you must either import these new files or analyze them so that GHDL knows in which file these units are.

 The make command imports files which have been modified.
 Then, a design hierarchy is internally built as if no units are outdated.
 Then, all outdated design units, using the dependencies of the design hierarchy, are analyzed.
 If necessary, the design hierarchy is elaborated.

 This is not perfect, since the default architecture (the most recently analyzed one) may change while outdated design files are analyzed.
 In such a case, re-run the make command of GHDL.

+.. index:: cmd generate makefile

 Generate Makefile [:samp:`--gen-makefile`]
 -------------------------

-.. index:: --gen-makefile command

-:samp:`ghdl --gen-makefile [options] primary [secondary]`
+.. option:: --gen-makefile <[options] primary [secondary]>

-This command works like the make command (see :ref:`-m <Make_command>`), but only a makefile is generated on the standard output.
+This command works like the make command (see :option:`-m`), but only a makefile is generated on the standard output.

-.. _GHDL_Options:

 Options
 ============

 .. index:: IEEE 1164
 .. index:: 1164
 .. index:: IEEE 1076.3
 .. index:: 1076.3

 ..
 HINT:: Besides the options described below, `GHDL` passes any debugging options (those that begin with :option:`-g`) and optimizations options (those that begin with :option:`-O` or :option:`-f`) to `GCC`.
 Refer to the `GCC` manual for details.

 .. index:: WORK library

-.. option:: --work=<NAME>
+.. option:: --work<=NAME>

   Specify the name of the :samp:`WORK` library.
 Analyzed units are always placed in the library logically named :samp:`WORK`.
 With this option, you can set its name.
 By default, the name is :samp:`work`.

   `GHDL` checks whether :samp:`WORK` is a valid identifier.
 Although being more or less supported, the :samp:`WORK` identifier should not be an extended identifier, since the filesystem may prevent it from correctly working (due to case sensitivity or forbidden characters in filenames).

   `VHDL` rules forbid you to add units to the :samp:`std` library.
 Furthermore, you should not put units in the :samp:`ieee` library.

-.. option:: --workdir=<DIR>
+.. option:: --workdir<=DIR>

   Specify the directory where the :samp:`WORK` library is located.
 When this option is not present, the :samp:`WORK` library is in the current directory.
 The object files created by the compiler are always placed in the same directory as the :samp:`WORK` library.

   Use option :option:`-P` to specify where libraries other than :samp:`WORK` are placed.

-.. option:: --std=<STD>
+.. option:: --std<=STD>

   Specify the standard to use.
 By default, the standard is :samp:`93c`, which means VHDL-93 accepting VHDL-87 syntax.
-For details on :samp:`STD` values see :ref:`VHDL_standards`.
+For details on :samp:`STD` values see section ':ref:`VHDL_standards`'.

-.. option:: --ieee=<VER>
+.. option:: --ieee<=VER>

   .. index:: ieee library
   .. index:: synopsys library